mehrdad-drpc/serverharden/README.md

 The script is waiting for you to copy your `public ssh key` to your new user's home directory that was created recently.

-**Note:** `UFW` will be enabled after the script is run, and the ssh port will be changed to `8452`, also you can't login into ssh through [password](https://github.com/mehrdad-drpc/serverharden/blob/edc3601d1befeb838a87acca3e3294eac1698990/sshd_config#L9) due to new ssh config.
+**Note:** `UFW` will be enabled after the script is run, and the ssh port will be changed to `8452`, so you can't log into ssh through [password](https://github.com/mehrdad-drpc/serverharden/blob/edc3601d1befeb838a87acca3e3294eac1698990/sshd_config#L9) due to new ssh config.

 ---